Wavelet-Space Representations for Neural Super-Resolution in Rendering Pipelines: Abstract

 \section{Abstract}

-{We investigate the use of wavelet-space feature decomposition in neural super-resolution for rendering pipelines.
-Building on neural upscaling frameworks, we introduce a wavelet-domain representation that separates low-frequency and high-frequency details before reconstruction, enabling the network to better preserve fine textures while maintaining structural consistency.
-Unlike RGB-space regression, our approach leverages the stationary wavelet transform (SWT) to avoid spatial down-sampling, ensuring alignment across subbands and preserving shift invariance.
-The model predicts wavelet coefficients conditioned on spatial G-buffers and temporally warped history frames, which are then recombined through inverse wavelet synthesis.
-We conduct a comprehensive ablation study across wavelet families, transform types, and architectural variants, showing that incorporating SWT improves PSNR by 1.5 dB and reduces LPIPS by 17\% on average, with only a modest relative runtime overhead.
-Taken together, our results suggest that wavelet-domain representations a principled path toward higher-quality super-resolution in graphics applications.}
+We investigate the use of wavelet-space feature decomposition in neural super-resolution for rendering pipelines.
+Building on recent neural upscaling frameworks, we introduce a formulation that predicts stationary wavelet coefficients rather than directly regressing RGB values.
+This frequency-aware decomposition separates low- and high-frequency components, enabling sharper texture recovery and reducing blur in challenging regions.
+Unlike conventional wavelet transforms, our use of the stationary wavelet transform (SWT) preserves spatial alignment across subbands, allowing the network to integrate G-buffer attributes and temporally warped history frames in a shift-invariant manner.
+The predicted coefficients are recombined through inverse wavelet synthesis, producing resolution-consistent reconstructions across arbitrary scale factors.
+We conduct extensive evaluations and ablations, showing that incorporating SWT improves both fidelity and perceptual quality with only modest overhead, while remaining compatible with standard rendering architectures.
+Taken together, our results suggest that wavelet-domain neural super-resolution provides a principled and efficient path toward higher-quality real-time rendering, with broader implications for neural rendering and graphics applications.